The Delivery Boy (1931 film): Production

 The Charleston sequence was animated by Dick Lundy, the studio's dance specialist.

 Peg-leg Pete makes a brief cameo, as one of the road crew.

 Reception

+A contemporary review in Motion Picture Herald said: "One of the secrets of the immense popularity of Walt Disney's Mickey Mouse cartoon comedies is the fact that the audience is given a series of surprises.
+The Delivery Boy is no exception, as evidenced by the reaction of the audience at the Tobias Vanderbilt in New York.
+The unexpected sources discovered for music extraction brought a succession of chortling."

 In Mickey's Movies: The Theatrical Films of Mickey Mouse, Gijs Grob writes: "This short is as joyous as it is boring.
 After three years of song-and-dance routines, one grows tired of it.
-Morever, cartoons like Traffic Troubles and The Moose Hunt had proven that Mickey could do very well without them...
+Moreover, cartoons like Traffic Troubles and The Moose Hunt had proven that Mickey could do very well without them...
 Pluto's storyline, however brief, is the most interesting aspect of the cartoon, as it contains the germinal idea of a grand finale.
 Indeed, Pluto would cause havoc again in subsequent films, like Mickey Steps Out (1931), Mickey Cuts Up (1931), and The Grocery Boy (1932).
 In these films the song-and-dance routine would give way to well-built gag-filled finales, of which the one in The Delivery Boy is only an embryonic version."